 Rule 85.
-A licensee who wants to discontinue or transfer business activities or a professional practice altogether or only with respect to controlled substances shall return his or her DEA registration and any unexecuted order forms in his or her possession to the DEA.
-The licensee shall return the state controlled substances license to the department.
-The transfer of the controlled substances is subject to approval by the DEA pursuant to the provisions of 21 CFR 1301.52 and written notification must be provided to the department.
+A licensee who wants to discontinue or transfer business activities or a professional practice altogether or only with respect to controlled substances state-controlled substances license to the department.
+The transfer of the controlled substances is subject to approval by the DEA under 21 CFR 1301.52 and written notification must be provided to the department 15 days before the controlled substances are transferred.